bertofurth/Seagate-Central-Utils/screen/README-screen.md

 Once screen is running new screens can be created by pressing "Control-a" followed by "c".

-Switch between screens with the following key commands
+Most screen commands are "Ctrl-a" followd by a key.
+Some other useful commands to control screen are as follows.

 * Move to the "next" screen - Ctrl-a  "space"
 * Move to the "previous" screen - Ctrl-a  "backspace"
 * List available screens - Ctrl-a  "w"
 * Move straight to screen number X - Ctrl-a  "X" (Where X is a digit)
-* Disconnect from screen - Ctrl-a  "D"
+* Disconnect from screen but leave the session running - Ctrl-a  "d"
 * Help - Ctrl-a  "?"

+Interesting note, if you're used to pressing "Ctrl-a" in a bash shell session or in an editor to move to the beginning of a line, you'll need to replace that with "Ctrl-a" followed by "a" while using screen.
+It's annoying at first but you'll quickly get used to it!!

+After disconnecting from a screen session the session will stil be running.
+This is one of the most useful aspects of screen.
-After disconnecting from a screen session, you can list the running screen sessions with the "screen -ls" command as per the following example
+Tou can list the running screen sessions with the "screen -ls" command as per the following example

     $ ./screen -ls
     There is a screen on:
             32000.my-session   (Detached)
     1 Socket in /tmp/uscreens/S-admin.

-Now you can reconnect to that screen with the "screen -x " command by either using the numerical screen number or the session name
+You can reconnect to a screen with the "screen -x " command by either using the numerical screen number or the session name.
+For example

     screen -x 32000